What does carbon neutral mean?

 • Cost of renewable energy purchases

-NATURAL GAS: Starting September 1, 2017, our switch to carbon neutral natural gas will be reflected by a new line item in the gas section of your bill.
+NATURAL GAS: Starting September 1, 2017, a new line item in the gas section of utility bills reflected our switch to carbon neutral natural gas.
 This "carbon offset charge" adds four cents per therm, which is about a 4% increase to the natural gas portion of your bill, and it will cover the cost of offsets for the carbon emissions associated with your natural gas use.

 Is energy efficiency still important?

 Yes.
 Even with clean sources and offsets, using energy still has environmental impacts.
 Efficiency is our number one recommendation for minimizing the environmental impact of your energy use.
 Learn more about how efficiency is a key part of What’s Next.